aptech/docs/docs/CR-plotSetYTicLabel.rst

     :param fmt: the desired formatting for the Y-axis tick labels.
 If a 2x1 string array is passed in, the first element of *fmt* will control the left Y-axis and the second element will control the right Y-axis. sprintf style formatting strings are supported.
 See Remarks below for more information.
     :type fmt: string or 2x1 string array

-    :param angle: Optional input, the angle in degrees at which to display the Y-axis tick labels.
+    :param angle: Optional argument, the angle in degrees at which to display the Y-axis tick labels.
     :type angle: Scalar

 Examples